-Yandex Data Architect plata u Moscow Metro Area | RUB 2.12M-RUB 9.46M+ | Levels.fyi
+Yandex Data Architect Plata u Moscow Metro Area | RUB 2.12M-RUB 9.46M+ | Levels.fyi

-Data Architect naknada in Moscow Metro Area u Yandex kreće se od RUB 2.12M year za G14 do RUB 9.46M year za G18.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Data Architect kompenzacija in Moscow Metro Area u Yandex kreće se od RUB 2.12M po year za G14 do RUB 9.46M po year za G18.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa